daftarproperti/listings-manager/README.md

 * Prepare test environment (see test-utils/)
 * Run `php artisan test`

+### Setting up a Telegram Bot
+Daftar Properti uses Telegram Bot to receive new listings.
+Here is a guide how to set up your own development bot:

+* Chat with `BotFather` and type `/newbot`.
+Full reference: https://core.telegram.org/bots/features#botfather
+* Follow the prompts, e.g. set the bot name and id.
+At the end, BotFather will give you a bot token.
+Keep this token safely and securely.
+* Use the bot token in your env var called `TELEGRAM_BOT_TOKEN`.
+The system uses this token to verify user authentication, send reply messages, etc.
+* You can use the helper script to further set up your bot: `php artisan app:setup-telegram-bot {base-url}`, with `base-url` being your publicly accessible address of the backend.
+* Your bot is ready to use for development.
+Chat with it by searching for its bot id and you should be able to forward listings to the bot.
+If your setup is correct, the webhook handler will handle incoming messages and reply.

 ### Running tests in a container
 To make it easy to run tests in an isolated environment, e.g. in a CI, a docker-compose is provided in test-env/.